alecngai/NSUS_BI_Assessment/README.md

 Customer retention over months since first deposit

+We can look at drop off of customers which we can define having zero interaction or gameplay for a certain period. over months to get an quick understanding of the churn in the UK market.

+This way when we introduce new elements we can see if it affects the churn.

 **c.
 What metrics would the marketing manager be interested in to evaluate the performance of a marketing campaign to acquire new players?**